 What is GST Appeal?

-Levels of appeals under GST
+Grounds of Appeal under GST

 Important points to note before drafting grounds of GST Appeal

-Grounds of appeal in GST
+How to draft grounds of appeal in GST

 Here are some tips to draft the grounds of appeal effectively: